You are here

 Business & Licensing

-The EDO is responsible for co-ordinating the delivery of the Economic Development Strategy which covers topics such as business support, employment and skills, economic drivers, employment land and tourism.
+The Economic Development Manager oversees the work of the Unit and ensures the delivery of the Economic Development Strategy which covers topics such as business support, employment and skills, economic drivers, employment land and tourism.

 More detail of the services and assistance on offer are available in this section of the website.
 If you can’t find what you’re looking for please contact us on the details provided or use the online enquiry form.